 Here are a few highlights:

 Theatrical Debut: ALAMO DRAFT HOUSE Theaters, March 2018.
 Short film ran in the ISLE OF DOGS pre-show.

 Producer: Supervised dialogue recording.
 Coordinated logistics, financing, and scheduling.

-Co-Character Designer: 3D Printed model of 'Dog' head.
+Co-Character Designer: Designed the 3D Printed model of 'Dog' head.

 Television Debut: EL REY NETWORK, September 2017.
 House of Monsters episode 2, Frank and the Zombie Girl, aired on EL REY's The People's Network Showcase - Animation Edition.